 With their durable steel foundations, 12-point spike systems, and universal bindings, Stalkers were destined to become one of our favorites.
 Still, they earned our top award because of their unparalleled performance on winter landscapes.

 The chromly steel bases offer unmatched durability in extreme winter conditions.
 Meanwhile, the aggressive front points provide a secure grip on technical routes.
-The Stalker’s universal strap-on bindings pair well with virtually every type of boot.
+The Stalker’s universal strap-on bindings pair well with every type of boot.
 Best of all, they are easy to attach and adjust.
 While these crampons are a bit on the heavy side, their weight is justified by their impressive strength.

 Crampons are trekking systems that attach to the bottom of winter boots.
 They improve hikers’ traction and speed in snowy and icy conditions.
 Quality crampons enable hikers and mountaineers to cross extreme surfaces.
 With crampons, ice-covered rock slabs and snowy slopes are not off-limits.
 These systems consist of spiky metal foundations and flexible bindings.

-Types of Crampons
+Types Of Hiking Crampons

 Strap-on crampons are the most versatile traction systems on the market.
 These systems attach to footwear with the help of strap bindings.
 Strap-on models have adjustable bindings that make them universal.
 Yet, they also tend to offer a less precise fit than step-in alternatives.
 As such, we only recommend this type of crampon for modest mountaineering.

 Toe bails and heel tabs bind step-in crampons to outdoor footwear.
-You can only use this type of crampon with boots that have dual point welts.
+You can only use this type of crampon with boots that have dual-point welts.
 Welts are small grooves that are sometimes cut into the upper soles of boots.